 Despite the best efforts of the site manager, and the introduction of an auxiliary fuel tank there were times when fuel ran out causing further down time in the office and giving potential for an overnight lapse in security lighting and server failure.

 Working alongside the site management team, the POWR2 team surveyed the site to determine the most appropriate solution.
-In order to meet all requirements for power and peak demand, it was decided that a HES-30.60 POWRBANK Energy Storage System would be integrated with the existing 56kW diesel generator.
+In order to meet all requirements for power and peak demand, the decision was made to use a hybrid power system – HES-30.60 POWRBANK Energy Storage System would be integrated with the existing 56kW diesel generator.